viveksundarajan/DataguardAssignment/README.md

     target -> surefire-reports -> index.html

 get the absolute path of index.html and enter the url in any desired browser to view the report

+#Coverage can be viewed in below path,

+    target -> coverage-reports -> index.html